nuremics/nuremics/README.md

     Operator->>OUTPUTS: Access results
 ```

-This streamlined approach prioritizes clarity, control, and reproducibility, making each **application** built with **NUREMICS®** well-suited for both direct interaction by end-users and seamless integration into larger software ecosystems.
+This streamlined approach prioritizes clarity, control, and reproducibility, making each **App** built with **NUREMICS®** well-suited for both direct interaction by end-users and seamless integration into larger software ecosystems.
 In such environments, **NUREMICS®** can operate as a backend computational engine, interacting programmatically with other tools (such as web applications) that provide their own user interfaces.

 ### Configuration

-When running an **application**, the operator first defines a set of studies aimed at exploring the **INPUTS** space and analyzing the outcomes in the **OUTPUTS** space.
+When running an **App**, the operator first defines a set of studies aimed at exploring the **INPUTS** space and analyzing the outcomes in the **OUTPUTS** space.

 ```mermaid
 flowchart LR